ZeccaLehn/R_in_Parallel_Pepperdine/README.md

-# R  in Parallel: A Guest Lecture Series on Distributed ML in R and setting up Virtual Environments in GCloud
+# R in Parallel: A Guest Lecture Series (3/16//2018 @ Pepperdine Univ in LA)

+Overview:

 - A stress test walk through and presentation on parallel processing in R